 Benton County Mosquito Control (BCMC) hires approximately 20-25 seasonal employees every year.
 Part of this work force are returning workers that have been with us in the past, but every year there are vacant positions which need to be filled.

-For the 2017 Season, BCMC will be filling positions for Control Operators (both Field and Lab).
-The starting wage for 2017 will be $12.75.
+For the 2018 Season, BCMC will be filling positions for

 - If hired, an applicant must obtain a Washington State Department of Agriculture Pesticide License; general license and a Public Health certification.
 Benton County Mosquito Control will provide the necessary study materials, 3 days of paid study time and will cover transportation, scheduling and cost of tests for License testing with the WSDA.

 - Applicants must be able to work independently as well as cooperatively with other employees and the public.
 Applicants that are safety minded and possess the ability to keep detailed records are sought after as employees.
 The work requires employees to walk long distances over uneven and sloping terrain with 40+ lb. packs.
 Some heavy lifting may also be necessary.